The road to graduate school is long

 another.
 You'll want to include those points in your

-Winter is a good time to take some courses at a local college or
+courses at a local college or

-university to build an alternative transcript that
+university if you need to build an alternative transcript

-can mitigate weaknesses in your official transcripts.
+to mitigate weaknesses in your official transcripts.
 Good

 performance in graduate-level courses could reassure